emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 ## My problem with _gendern_

 Although _gendern_ is meant to make women feel included, I really don't like it.

-I also really don't like having to use special feminine versions of words for people whenever I describe myself.
+**For one, I really don't like having to use special feminine versions of words for people whenever I describe myself while men get to use words that feel more neutral.**

-Why?
-Do I think the feminine forms are somehow lesser?

 I don't think women are lesser or that being a "woman journalist" is somehow less than being a "man journalist."
-But you're being willfully ignorant if you insist that the feminine and masculine forms are equal in meaning and perception — the masculine forms are obviously the base form.
+But it's wishful thinking to insist that the feminine and masculine forms play equal roles in the German language — the masculine forms are obviously the base form.
 They are shorter, easier to pronounce, and simpler and the female versions are clearly derived from them and not the other way around.

 Also, the masculine forms _can_ be generic, while the feminine forms almost always _cannot_ be.
 Men get to refer to themselves using words that, in everyday German, refer to whole categories including both men and women.

 Meanwhile, women must use the words that refer only to women.
+So every time I say I'm a _Journalist**in**,_ it feels to me like I'm making extra effort to point out my sex in a way that a man saying he's a _Journalist_ doesn't.

+If the masculine forms also could _only_ refer to men, there wouldn't be the same imbalance.
+But given how wordy it is to constantly use both the male and female forms, the generic masculine isn't going anywhere anytime soon.
+It's also just very useful to have a general word for referring to concepts like "artist" and "murderer" and "dentist" in general without needing to think of anyone specific (and their sexual biology).

 **I also don't like to _gendern_ because I feel like it forces me to explicitly bring attention to my sex all the time even though it isn't — and shouldn't be — relevant most of the time.**

-Men get to describe themselves in words that are far more neutral.
-While _Journalisten_ can mean "male journalists," it also frequently refers to the concepts of journalists in general and therefore doesn't highlight sex as explicitly as the feminine _Journalistinnen_ does — at least in my experience (and what one would infer from the existence of the generic masculine).
+Seriously, why should anyone be thinking about my sexual biology when I'm talking about my job?
+What does it have to do with anything?

+I don't see my sex as relevant in most contexts and it feels very, very weird to me to — albiet indirectly — constantly bring my sex organs into the discussion and demand that others do the same when describing groups I belong to.
+I do the same work as a male journalist, so why should we use different words to describe the same work?

 ### My native language influences how I perceive grammatical gender in German

 In English, very few words for people have explicitly feminine forms.
-"Actor" and "actress" are the only common pair that come to mind for me, though there (very) outdated feminine forms like "doctoress" and "authoress" do exist.
+"Actor" and "actress" and "waiter" and "waitress" are the only common pairs that come to mind for me, [though there are a few others. ](https://www.google.com/search?client=safari&rls=en&q=feminine+and+masculine+job+words+english&ie=UTF-8&oe=UTF-8)In the past, there were more — "doctoress" was really an English word.
+But most of these forms are very outdated now.

 This means that even though the "generic" words for doctor, lawyer, runner, author, etc. in English derive from the masculine forms of the words, they don't _feel_ masculine.
 They feel like... nothing.
 They don't have a sex baked in.

-I think this is why using the explicitly feminine forms feels to me like it unnecessarily highlights someone's female-ness in situations where sex has nothing to do with anything — it feels backwards to me, not progressive.
+I think this is why using the explicitly feminine forms in German feels like it unnecessarily highlights people's female-ness in situations where sex has nothing to do with anything — it feels backwards to me, not progressive.

 Turned around, this is also the reason saying "male nurse" in English when a nurse's gender isn't important feels cringe.

-Other English-speaking women seem to feel similarly and I presume this is why   while German continues to go about gendering everything in the name of equality, English is going the other way: **the trend in English has been to drop what few explicitly feminine titles that still exist (like actress) and use the same words to describe men and women whenever possible.**
+Other English-speaking women seem to feel similarly and I presume this is why    **the trend in English has been to drop what few explicitly feminine titles that still exist (like actress) and use the same words to describe men and women whenever possible.**

+Using gender-neutral language like "police officer"instead of the gendered "policemen and policewomen" is considered more inclusive.

 ## How I wish it worked: how German handles gender mismatch for animals

-German can be more flexible than people give it credit for, however.
-There's at least one common situation in which the language rather nicely handles mismatch between grammatical and natural gender — describing animals.
+German is rather stiff when it comes to gender — but it can be still be far more flexible than people give it credit for.
+And there's at least one common situation in which the language rather nicely handles mismatch between grammatical and natural gender: describing animals.

 Mismatch between grammatical and natural gender is common for animal words.
 The words for dog, fish, and bird are masculine.
 The words for cat, snake, and owl are feminine.
 The words for horse, pig, and sloth are neuter.
 But there are obviously female dogs, male snakes, and sexed horses in this world.

 How does German handle this?

 There _are_ sex-specific versions of many animal names that people use when it is relevant.
-For instance, the sex-specific forms of "die Katze", the cat, are "die Kätzin" and "der Kater" for female and male cats, respectively.

-Using these sex-specific forms can make sense when talking about breeding animals or if someone really want to call out an animal's  sex for some reason — perhaps to contrast the behavior or biology of males and females of the same species.
+For instance, a male cat is _ein Kater_.
+These sex-specific forms is useful when talking about breeding animals or otherwise when the animal's sex is relevant and important.

-But in everyday speech, you're just not going to hear people use these forms, even if they're talking about an animal whose biological sex doesn't match up with its grammatical gender.
+But in everyday speech, you're just not going to hear people use these forms much at all, even if they're talking about an animal whose biological sex doesn't match up with its grammatical gender.

-Instead, the way this usually plays out in conversation when talking about an animal whose sex you know is the opposite of its grammatical gender is something like this:
+Instead, the way this usually plays out in conversation when talking about an animal whose sex is known and is the opposite of its grammatical gender is something like this:

 A: Your **dog (masculine)** ist very cute.
-What breed is **he (masculine)**?
+What breed is **it (lit: he, masculine)**?

 B: Thank you! **She's (feminine)** a **German Shepherd (masculine).**